How to Protect Plists (property lists) in iOS apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Plist modification on iOS apps using Appdome
+How to Implement Prevent Plist modification in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Prevent Plist modification without an SDK or gateway: